specialunderwear/debianize.sh/README.rst

    -i Using this flag makes following dependencies explicit.
 It will only
       build dependencies listed in install_requires that match the regex specified after -i.
-Use -i multiple times to specify multiple packages -f full path to fpm binary to use.
+Use -i multiple times to specify multiple packages -I Use this flag to ignore a dependencies from being built.
+Packages that match the regex specified after -I. Use -I multiple times add more ignore regexes.
+   -f full path to fpm binary to use.
    -p full path to pip binary to use.

 All flags are optional.
 Anything after an unknown flag has been encountered, *will be passed to fpm as arguments*.
+-i and -I are mutually exclusive.

 Upstart
 -------